Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 Noosheen Hashemi: Okay.
 Yeah.
 So I mentioned that 122 million people have either diabetes or pre-diabetes in America.
 88 million plus 34 [million].
 And then a larger number of people, if you believe Mike Snyder’s pre-diabetes number, that’s even a larger number.
 But metabolic syndrome is a cluster of conditions that leads to type 2 diabetes, heart disease, and stroke.
 These conditions are basically high blood sugar—which has been historically measured by A1C blood tests called hemoglobin A1C, but increasingly it’s measured by time and range using a CGM—high cholesterol and triglyceride levels, high blood pressure, high BMI, and high waist to hip ratio.
 So this kind of fat right in the middle.

-So if you have pre-diabetes the cells in your body don’t respond normally to insulin.
+So if you have pre-diabetes cells in your body that don’t respond normally to insulin.
 And insulin is a hormone that facilitates your cells taking up glucose, which is a source of energy for your body.
 Your pancreas basically makes more insulin to try to get the cells to take up glucose.
 You sort of get into this terrible vicious circle.
 So eventually your pancreas can’t keep up and then you have this sort of excess sugar sitting in your bloodstream, which is really a problem.
 And it can really lead to microvascular complications like retinopathy or neuropathy or diabetic nephropathy.
+This is what diabetes prevention is about.

 So as you know, diabetic retinopathy is the most common cause of blindness in working adults in the developed world.
 And in diabetic neuropathy, essentially high blood sugar can injure nerves throughout the body.
 And usually damages nerves in the feet, in the legs and feet, which hear about foot ulcers and amputations coming from this.